-2.2.2 Working with Natural Processes
+2.3.2 Working with Natural Processes

 The EA's Working with Natural Processes (WwNP) dataset has been interrogated to identify opportunities for Natural Flood Management (NFM) that may help to reduce flood risk to the site and surrounding areas.
-At the southeastern corner of the site mapping shows potential for riparian woodland planting (Figure 2-2).
+Upstream of, and within the site, along the unnamed tributary of Shirtcliff Brook, as well as along Shirtcliff Brook itself, mapping shows potential for riparian woodland planting (Figure 2-3).
 Riparian woodland can slow down and hold back flood flows within watercourses, reducing flood risk downstream.
 It can also reduce sediment delivery and bankside erosion.
-The WwNP mapping is broadscale and indicative.
 Further investigation is required for any land shown to have potential for WwNP.

-Figure 2-2: NFM potential mapping
+Figure 2-3: NFM potential mapping

-2.3 Historic flood incidents
+2.4 Historic flood incidents

 The EA's Historic Flood Map (HFM) has been considered.
 The site is not recorded to have experienced historic flooding.
+The EA's Recorded Flood Outlines (RFO) dataset shows record of a flood incident on Beaver Hill Road, near where Shirtcliff Brook is culverted under the road, in November 2019.

-2.4 Flood warning and access and escape routes
+2.5 Flood warning and access and escape routes